jinwood/jinwood.github.io/data/authors/default.md

 My experience includes developing contracts microservices utilizing AWS Lambda, SQS, DynamoDB, and CloudFormation.
 Additionally, I played a significant role in a major rebranding project, successfully implementing a fresh design for the Cuckoo blog.

-My day to day activities include....
+My day to day activities include:

 - Creating new microservices to extend / improve our existing platform
 - Building new features for both our customer facing website, and internal CRM / tools